NACLab/ngc-learn/docs/tutorials/neurocog/input_cells.md

 a maximum frequency `max_freq`.

-To check that the Poisson rate approximately yields a frequency of `64` Hertz, you could write the following bit of code to estimate what the firing rate of the Poisson cell model is over a period of `1000` milliseconds like so:
+To check that the Poisson rate approximately yields a frequency of `64` Hertz, you could adapt the above model creation code to create a single Poisson cell (set the `n_units = 1`) and then write the following bit of code to estimate what the firing rate of the Poisson cell model is over a period of `1000` milliseconds like so:

 ```python
 dt = 1. # ms